Grey Box Reserve

-The Grey Box Reserve, or Greystanes Grey Box Reserve, is a small nature reserve situated in the suburb of Greystanes, New South Wales in Western Sydney, Australia.
+The Grey Box Reserve, or Greystanes Grey Box Reserve, is a small nature reserve and an urban forest situated in the suburb of Greystanes, New South Wales in Western Sydney, Australia.
 A remnant bushland of the Cumberland Plain Woodland, it mainly features native vegetation.
 The reserve is so-named because of its abundance of Eucalyptus moluccana, reflecting the pre-European cultural landscape of the area.

 Geography

 The reserve is bounded by Silverthorne Road to the west in Pemulwuy and Greystanes Road to the east.
 The form of the Reserve is typical of the soft undulating hills of the Cumberland Plain, and is located largely on a gentle west-facing slope inside a small water catchment that transiently drains southwards to Prospect.
 It is a reasonably disturbed bushland with regions of low, moderate and high resiliency, and areas of moderate to high weed invasion with the soil being clay that is derived from Wianamatta Shale Group.
 The reserve is primarily composed of Shale Hills Woodland, an ecological constituent of the Cumberland Plain Woodland.

 The Reserve is connected to five main environment corridors of remnant vegetation and fauna habitats within the vicinity, such as Gipps Road and Hyland Road Regional Parklands to the south, the Lower Prospect Canal Reserve Cycleway which features disjunct patches of CPW and Alluvial Woodland, Prospect Creek and the Alluvial Woodland within the Long Street Park, the Prospect Reservoir woodland to the west and Greystanes Creek, which ties the Reserve to the major habitat corridors within the City of Parramatta including Toongabbie Creek, Quarry Branch Creek and Lake Parramatta.